jasonxmueller/jasonxmueller/README.md

 - 👋 Hi, I’m @jasonxmueller
-- 👀 I’m interested in all things web3.
+- 👀 I’m interested in all things data
-- 🌱 I’m currently learning web3 fundamentals :)

 <!---
 jasonxmueller/jasonxmueller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.